langchain-ai/langgraph/docs/docs/reference/checkpoints.md

 # Checkpoints

-You can [compile][langgraph.graph.MessageGraph.compile] any LangGraph workflow with a [CheckPointer][basecheckpointsaver] to give your agent "memory" by persisting its state.
+You can [compile][langgraph.graph.MessageGraph.compile] any LangGraph workflow with a [CheckPointer][https://github.com/langchain-ai/langgraph/blob/main/libs/checkpoint/langgraph_checkpoint/base.py#L151] to give your agent "memory" by persisting its state.
 This permits things like:

 - Remembering things across multiple interactions
 - Interrupting to wait for user input